dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/aspnet-core-module.md

 ### Install ANCM

 The ANCM is installed in IIS on Windows Server and in IIS Express on Windows desktop operating systems.
 For servers and development machines, the ANCM is included in the [.NET Core Windows Server Hosting bundle](https://aka.ms/dotnetcore-2-windowshosting).
-If installing Visual Studio, the ANCM is automatically installed in IIS Express and in IIS if IIS is already installed on the machine.
+If installing Visual Studio, the ANCM is automatically installed in IIS Express (and in IIS, if present on the machine).

 ### .NET Core Windows Server Hosting bundle